biopython/biopython.github.io/wiki/Phylo_cookbook.md

 *TODO:*

--   Party tricks with `draw_graphviz`, covering each keyword argument
+-   Party tricks with draw methods, covering each keyword argument

 Exporting to other types
 ------------------------